Promoting the appreciation and understanding of the life and work of Dame Cicely Saunders

 - To organise intellectual and sociable activities and events for members, including visits to sites and places of interest, symposia, seminars and lectures

-- To promote activities to further identify and safeguard archival material relating to the life and work of Cicely Saunders, including the digitisation of relevant papers, and the cataloguing of publications and writings, as well as photographic, film and sound recordings
+- To promote activities to further identify and safeguard archival material relating to the life and work of Cicely Saunders, including the digitisation of relevant papers, and the cataloguing of publications, writings, photographs, films and sound recordings

 - To consider how learning from the life and work of Cicely Saunders could apply to contemporary issues and thinking related to hospice and palliative care

-- To carry out any other relevant activities in pursuit of the aim of the society.
+- To carry out other relevant activities in pursuit of the society’s aims.

 A group of people with personal, professional or organisational interest in Cicely’s life came together in June 2019 and agreed to work together to create a Cicely Saunders Society, which will be dedicated to fostering wider understanding and appreciation of all that she did.